What exactly is the compound interest effect? Why do I benefit so much with VIAC?

 Yes, this is possible at any time subject to notice.
 However, we do not transfer any securities; the transfer is always carried out as a bank transfer in CHF.

 Is it possible to receive an annuity upon retirement instead of closing the vested benefits account?

 No, this is not possible.
 If a withdrawal is made, the entire account is paid out in a single payment.
 An annuity is not offered.

-Early withdrawals are possible, among other things, for purchases of owner-occupied residential property, for value-increasing investments or repayment of the mortgage on owner-occupied residential property.
+Early withdrawals are possible, among other things, for purchases of owner-occupied residential property, for investments that serve the purpose of housing or for the repayment of the mortgage on owner-occupied residential property.
 Those who set up their own business or emigrate from Switzerland can also withdraw the money.
 Under certain conditions, disability may also entitle the holder to claim the vested benefits early.

 No. Vested benefits must be withdrawn no later than 5 years after reaching AHV retirement age.

 When can I have my vested benefits paid out at the earliest?